pvbemmelen62/mercator/README.md

 The function f() for the mercator map, is such that it gives the mercator map the property, that a straight line on the map, corresponds to a course on the globe that has a constant compass angle.

+The main file is mercator.html ; it includes the others.